Dyalog/ride/docs/working_in_a_dyalog_session.md

 # Working in a Dyalog Session

-The main purpose of a development environment is to enable a user to enter and execute expressions; this chapter describes how this can be achieved when running a Dyalog Session through RIDE and explains the functionality that is provided to simplify the process.
+The main purpose of a development environment is to enable a user to enter and execute expressions; this chapter describes how this can be achieved when running a Dyalog Session through Ride and explains the functionality that is provided to simplify the process.

 ## Keyboard Shortcuts and Command Codes

 Keyboard shortcuts are keystrokes that execute an action rather than produce a symbol.
-RIDE supports numerous keyboard shortcuts, each of which is identified by a command code and mapped to a keystroke combination; for example, the action to open the **Trace** window  is identified by the code **TC** (described in the documentation as `<TC>`).
-For a complete list of the command codes that can be used in a Dyalog Session running through RIDE and the keyboard shortcuts for those command codes, see [Keyboard Shortcuts](keyboard_shortcuts.md).
+Ride supports numerous keyboard shortcuts, each of which is identified by a command code and mapped to a keystroke combination; for example, the action to open the **Trace** window  is identified by the code **TC** (described in the documentation as `<TC>`).
+For a complete list of the command codes that can be used in a Dyalog Session running through Ride and the keyboard shortcuts for those command codes, see [Keyboard Shortcuts](keyboard_shortcuts.md).

 Positioning the cursor over the <img src="../img/screenshots/b_shortcuts.png" style="margin-left: 3px;margin-right: 3px;margin-bottom: 0px;height: 12px;" /> button on the right hand side of the Language bar displays a dynamic tooltip showing all configured keyboard shortcuts for command codes.
 Clicking on the <img src="../img/screenshots/b_shortcuts.png" style="margin-left: 3px;margin-right: 3px;margin-bottom: 0px;height: 12px;" /> button displays the **Preferences** dialog box (the same as selecting the `Edit > Preferences` menu option), through which keyboard shortcuts can be customised (see [Shortcuts Tab](customising_your_session.md/#shortcuts-tab)).